ollo69/ha_tuya_custom/README.md

 # Integration ha_tuya_custom

-## Important release information

-**A new [custom integration](https://github.com/tuya/tuya-home-assistant/) based on new API is under development.
-This new integration provide better response and support for new devices.</br> I strongly suggest everybody to replace this integration or native HA Tuya integration with the new one.</br> In any case this integration will not be supported anymore.**

-*********
+## This integration was created exclusively to test improvement for the  Home Assistant Tuya native integration based on old Tuya API.<br/>As HA 2021.10.0 switched to Tuya-supported tuya-iot-py-sdk library, there is no sense to continue supporting this integration which uses deprecated API.<br/>I strongly suggest everybody to remove this integration, upgrade HA to last release and configure new native HA Tuya integration.

 **Important:** Due to dedicated Tuya API limitation, the refresh interval cannot be faster than 5 minutes (reduced to 1 minute if you have only 1 device).
 Do not open issue to ask faster refresh because it is not possible.